fbpx

 Social Insurance Numbers and Termination of Employment

-SIN’s that begin with a “9” are issued to temporary foreign workers and are valid only until the expiry date indicated on the immigration document authorizing them to work in Canada (i.e., their work permit).
+SINs that begin with a “9” are issued to temporary foreign workers and are valid only until the expiry date indicated on the immigration document authorizing them to work in Canada (i.e., their work permit).

 Temporary foreign workers must update their SIN record to ensure that the expiry date always corresponds with the expiry date on their work permit.
-Once their SIN record has been updated, the temporary foreign worker will receive a SIN with the new expiry date.
+Once their SIN record has been updated, the temporary foreign worker will receive an SIN with the new expiry date.

 Employees should also be diligent in updating their SIN numbers and providing the new SIN information to their employers as soon as possible.